LearnLib/alex/documentation/src/main/docs/contents/user-manual/symbol-management/README.md

 Here, you can recover symbols, edit their names and permanently delete them.
 Note that it is only possible to delete a symbol permanently if the symbol is not still in use, for example in test reports or learning results.
 Further, recovered symbol is then moved into the default group.

+### Permanently delete symbols

+Symbols can be deleted permanently from the archive if there are no references to the symbol anymore, be it for example in models, tests or other symbols.

+1. In the sidebar, click on **Symbols > Archive**
+2. Select the symbols you want to have deleted permanently
+3. In the action bar, click on the **Delete**-button
+4. If there is a reference to one of the selected symbols, a notification will appear.
+   Otherwise the symbols are removed.

 ### Export & import